SNAP Eligibility Calculator – Wyoming

 Do Social Security or SSI count as income for Wyoming SNAP?

-Do seniors qualify easily for SNAP in Wyoming?
+Do seniors in Wyoming qualify for SNAP?

 Can students qualify for SNAP in Wyoming?